imvikash00/ForMyGF/README.md

-# ForMyGF
+# ForMyGF - Sweta
+Date: 1st May 2016
-This is a webpage I made for my girlfriend.
+This is a webpage I created for my girlfriend.
 It is inspired by Love Project.
+WebPage contains our 5 months journey in the form of pseudo code.
+I hope she likes it.